Best Chemistry Styles to Use in FIFA 22 Ultimate Team

 In FIFA 22, there are a total of 23 chemistry styles.
 Eighteen (18) for field players and five (5) for goalkeepers.
 Each chemistry style will boost a unique combination of player abilities such as pace, dribbling, defending, and more.

 To help you better understand the different chemistry styles and the unique abilities each chemistry style boosts, I’ve made a table that will explain everything without much confusion.
+This way, you can find the best chemistry styles in FIFA 22 for each player in your team.

 |Chemistry Style Name||Ability Boost|